 The day went by so fast!
 When I reached the top, the sunset was only an hour away.
 That also meant my plan of traversing to Camp Robber Peak today was too ambitious.
 But, for now, I needed to find a place to crash.

-Malachite Peak looked more impressive from this side than seeing it from Silver Eagle Peak.
-I glanced to the south, and it looked like quite a way to Tourmaline Peak.
-Mount Hinman looked way out of reach as well.
+Malachite Peak looked more impressive from this side than from Silver Eagle Peak.
+Glancing south, it looked like quite a way to Tourmaline Peak.
+Mount Hinman, the last of my goals for this trip, also looked way out of reach.

 See more trip photos here.

-I checked out the broken south ridge and knew I needed to bypass the top.
-So from the west, I worked through several slab gullies plus more krummholz.
-Then at 5600, I went back onto the crest by the cliffs above Hinter Lake Basin.
+After surveying the broken south ridge, I knew I needed to bypass the top to descend.
+So, I worked through several slab gullies plus more krummholz from the west.
+Then I returned to the crest by the cliffs above Hinter Lake Basin at 5600′.

-From the saddle, I continued south as the daylight slowly dwindled.
-Then shortly before dark, a series of cliffs above Lake Malachite stopped me in my tracks.
+From the saddle, I continued south just as the daylight slowly dwindled.
+But shortly before dark, a series of cliffs above Lake Malachite stopped me in my tracks.
 So I called it a day and bivvied in the east meadow below Point 5812.

 See more trip photos here.